Empanadaa/C-Stuff/README.md

 https://www.onlinegdb.com/online_c++_compiler

-Just copy, paste, and run!
-Remember to go expand the output box for full immersion.
+Just copy the code, paste it, and hit the green run button!
+Remember to expand the output box for full immersion.
 Have fun!